OffchainLabs/arbitrum-docs/arbitrum-docs/arbos/_partials/precompile-tables/ArbAggregator.md

     </tr>
   </tbody>
 </table>
-<p>Note: methods marked with ⚠️ are deprecated and we do not support their use.</p>
+<p>Note: methods marked with ⚠️ are deprecated and their use is not supported.</p>